HirofumiTsuda/BER/README.md

 1. main.cpp
 With this file, we can investigate BER in the following situation:
-・SNR (the power of channel Gaussian Noise) is fixed.
+・SNR (the power of channel Gaussian noise) is fixed.
 ・The number of the users varies.
 ・The modulation scheme is BPSK.
 ・No error correction code is used.